Diffusion along chains of normally hyperbolic cylinders: A reminder on twist and maps

-\begin{proof}[Proof of Lemma~\ref{lem:accum}] The main property of a special twist map $f$, coming from the fact that no element of $\Ess(f)$ has rational rotation, is that two distinct elements of $\Ess(f)$ are disjoint (see \cite{HK}, Section 13.2).
-As a consequence, the rotation number $\rho:\Ess(f)\to\R$ is a homeomorphism onto its image $\cR=\rho\big(\Ess(f)\big)$, by compactness of $\Ess(f)$, {where $\Ess(f)$ is endowed with the uniform topology}.
-The boundaries of the Birkhoff zones are sent by $\rho$ on the boundaries of the maximal intervals in the complement $\Rot\setm\rho\big(\Ess(f)\big)$, where $\Rot=\big[\rho(\Ga(a)),\rho(\Ga(b))\big]$ is the rotation interval of $f$.
+\begin{proof}[Proof of Lemma~\ref{lem:accum}] The main property of a good twist (resp. tilt) map $f$, coming from the fact that no element of $\Ess(f)$ has rational rotation number, is that two distinct elements of $\Ess(f)$ are disjoint (see \cite{HK}, Section 13.2).
+As a consequence, the rotation number $\rho:\Ess(f)\to\R$ is a homeomorphism onto its image $\cR=\rho\big(\Ess(f)\big)$, by the compactness of $\Ess(f)$, {where $\Ess(f)$ is endowed with the uniform topology}.
+The boundaries of the Birkhoff zones are mapped by $\rho$ onto the boundaries of the maximal intervals in the complement $\Rot\setm\rho\big(\Ess(f)\big)$, where $\Rot=\big[\rho(\Ga(a)),\rho(\Ga(b))\big]$ is the rotation interval of $f$.
 The other claims easily follow. \end{proof}